dovecot/documentation/docs/core/config/shared_mailboxes.md

 drwx--S--- 3 user user 60 Oct 24 12:04 domain.example.com/user/
 ```

-Note that this requires that [[setting,mail_location]] is in its
+Note that this requires that the [[setting,mail_path]] setting is in its
-explicit format with %variables.
-Using `maildir:~/Maildir` won't work,
+explicit format with [[link,settings_variables,%variables]].
+Using
-because Dovecot can't really know how far down it should copy the
+`~/Maildir` won't work, because Dovecot can't really know how far down it
-permissions from.
+should copy the permissions from.

 ### Permissions to New User Home Directories

-When `mail_location` begins with `%h` or `~/`, its permissions are
+When [[setting,mail_path]] begins with `%{home}` or `~/`, its permissions are
-copied from the first existing parent directory if it has setgid-bit
+copied from the first existing parent directory if it has setgid-bit set.
+This
-set.
-This isn't done when the path contains any other %variables.
+isn't done when the path contains any other %variables.

 ### Mail Delivery Agent Permissions